-- Exclusive mentorship with leaders from some of the country’s most innovative synagogues who will provide one-on-one advice, guidance and support.
+- Opportunities to shadow and meet one-on-one with leaders in some of the country’s most innovative synagogues and spiritual communities.

 How to Apply